Deep Recurrent Encoder: A scalable end-to-end network to model brain signals: Results

+\paragraph{Subject embeddings efficiently capture inter-individual variability} To evaluate the importance of the subject-embedding layer in capturing inter-individual variability, we trained the DRE without a subject embedding layer (DRE NO-SUB).
+The comparison between DRE and DRE NO-SUB reveals a clear difference ($\Delta R=0.038$, $p<10^{-17}$).
+This result shows that the subject embedding layer efficiently re-aligns subjects' brain responses to model the dynamics specific to each -- or shared across -- subject(s).

-\paragraph{Effect of initialization with pre-stimulus MEG: brain responses depend on the initial state of the brain} Following electrophysiological findings \citep{vanrullen2016perceptual,haegens2018rhythmic}, we hypothesized that brain responses to sensory input may vary as a function of the state in which the brain is prior to the stimulus.
-Recurrent models (RTRF, DRE) are best suited for this issue: initialized with 333\,ms of pre-stimulus MEG, they can use initial brain activity to predict the post-stimulus MEG.
-Among the linear models, the TRF is outperformed by its recurrent counterpart, the RTRF ($9.58 \pm 0.33\%$, $p<10^{-11}$), with an average performance increment of $3.16\%$.
-The DRE ($19.38 \pm 0.41\%$) outperforms its NO-INIT counterpart ($7.77 \pm 0.24\%$, $p<10^{-12}$), with an average performance increment of $11.61\%$.
-Indeed, the performance increase that comes with initialization is even more significant ($p<10^{-12}$) for our nonlinear model.
-Together, these results suggest that brain responses to visual words depend on the on-going dynamics of brain activity prior to word onset.
+\paragraph{Recurrence efficiently captures inter-trial variability.} Brain responses to sensory input are known to vary with ongoing brain activity\citep{vanrullen2016perceptual,haegens2018rhythmic}.
+Recurrent models (RTRF, DRE) are thus well suited to capture such phenomenon: initialized with 333\,ms of pre-stimulus MEG, they can use basal brain activity to modulate the post-stimulus MEG predictions.
+Our results confirm this prediction: TRF is outperformed by RTRF ($0.10 \pm 0.003$, $p<10^{-16}$) with an average performance increment of $\Delta R=0.03$, and DRE ($0.20 \pm 0.003$) outperforms DRE NO-INIT ($0.077 \pm 0.002\%$, $p<10^{-17}$) with an average performance increment of $\Delta R=0.12$.

-\paragraph{Subject embeddings and hierarchical convolutions help training} To what extent are the modules added to the original LSTM relevant?
-To tackle this issue, we performed ablation analyses by retraining the DRE without specific components.
-The corresponding results are reported in panel B of Figure \ref{fig:modelcomparison}.
-Removing the convolutional layers led to a small but significant drop in the Pearson correlation as compared to DRE: the DRE NO-CONV's correlation scores across subjects ($19.00 \pm 0.42\%$) are slightly lower than those obtained with DRE ($19.38 \pm 0.41\%$, $p<10^{-5}$).
-In addition, convolutions multiplied the training speed on an NVIDIA V100 GPU by a factor of 1.8, from 2.6 hours for the DRE (NO-CONV) to 1.4 hours for the DRE.
-In sum, the convolutions may not give major advantages in terms of performance but facilitates the training.

-Second, we trained the DRE devoid of the subject embedding (DRE NO-SUBJECT).
-This ablation induced an important drop in performance ($15.53 \pm 0.39\%$, $p<10^{-12}$).
-This result validates a key part of the DRE's architecture: the subject embedding efficiently \textit{re-aligns} subjects' brain responses, so that the LSTM modules can model the \textit{shared} dynamics between subjects.